 Check your own biases

-Sites like FactCheck.org, Snopes.com, PolitiFact.com, and the Washington Post Fact Checker often do the dirty work for you, investigating claims against their own experts and sources and letting you know what you should believe and what you should ignore.
+Sites like FactCheck.org, Snopes.com, PolitiFact.com, and the Washington Post Fact Checker often do the dirty work for you, investigating claims against their experts and sources and letting you know what you should believe and should ignore.

-Learning how to fact check what you read is going to be more important in coming years.
+Learning how to fact-check what you read is going to be more important in the coming years.
 Always remain skeptical, and never assume fake news will self-destruct on its own.
 It’s up to those who honor truth to limit the power of fake news to rule the internet.

 All trademarks, brands and copyright are the property of their respective owners.